ignasipuch/pelissimo/README.md

 ### alchem:
 #### Directory with all the code related to alchemPELE.
 Contains:

- 1. alchem_a.py: Script to retrieve the reports related to an AdaptivePELE trajectory.
+ 1. alchem_a.py: Script to retrieve the reports related to AdaptivePELE's trajectories and perform an integration of all of them with the Trapezoidal rule.

 ### binding_energy:
 #### Directory with the code related to calculating the binding energy of a simulation.
 Contains: